Become a Ski Patroller or Mountain Host

 Sundown Ski Patrol, Inc. offers an annual candidate training program run by National Ski Patrol System, Inc. (NSP) certified instructors, to the standards NSP holds across the USA.

-PART ONE: Outdoor Emergency Medical Training: AUGUST THROUGH DECEMBER - online and Thursday Nights: This is a Hybrid On-line and classroom course.
-This course combines the use of the OEC 5 Textbook, online tutorials, videos and quizzes.
-These can be completed according the class schedule at your own convenience.
-Thursday night sessions from 6:30 to 9:30 will begin August 24 and run to December 14.
 These sessions will be practical hands on sessions involving emergency medical care.
-They are held in the patrol base aid room at Ski Sundown.
-The class covers all aspects of Outdoor Emergency Care as published in the 5th Edition of the OEC manual and covers everything from CPR instruction and trauma care, to environmental and medical emergencies.
-The course focuses on Emergency Medical Care with an emphasis is on team work.
-The patrol's OEC certified instructors provide exceptional instruction in the OEC curriculum.
-Successful completion of NSP's written and practical exam is required to move onto part two.
+They are held at Ski Sundown.
+The class covers all aspects of Outdoor Emergency Care, and covers everything from CPR instruction and trauma care, to environmental and medical emergencies.
+The course focuses on Emergency Medical Care with an emphasis on team work.
+Successful completion of NSP's written and practical exam is required to become a ski patroller.

-PART TWO: Outdoor Emergency Transportation Training: JANUARY THROUGH MID MARCH: Part two is held two night per week (Monday and Thursday @ 7:00pm), but moves out onto the mountain.
-On Mondays the candidates again cover OEC - but this time in the environment that a patroller will practice their skills in real life settings on the mountain.
+Outdoor Emergency Transportation Training: January through March each year.
+This training is usually held two night per week but moves the classroom out onto the mountain.
+On part of training each week is practicing those OEC skills in real life settings on the mountain.
 The second part of the training is focuses on patroller skiing or snowboard techniques combined with toboggan handling - the transportation method used to get injured skiers and boarders to the base.
 Candiates will be tested on their situational OEC skills, as well as their skiing and toboggan skills.

-Successful participants are then recommended to the Patrol's Board of Directors to become volunteer Alpine Patrollers at Sundown - a highly regarded team in the industry.
+Successful participants are then recommended to the Patrol's Board of Directors to become Alpine Patrollers at Sundown

 Click the following link to learn more about being a patroller with the National Ski Patrol System, Inc.:

-Anyone interested in joining our dynamic group as either a Patroller, or a Mountain Host, please email our Recruitment Manager stating your interest.
-A reply will be sent to you with the pertinent information.
+Anyone interested in joining our dynamic group as either a Patroller, or a Mountain Host, please email our Patrol Director.